ibmresilient/resilient-community-apps/fn_trusteer_ppd/README.md

 Create and configure a SOAR inbound email connection with the same email address configured in Trusteer:

  ![screenshot: fn-trusteer-ppd-tma-config ](./doc/screenshots/fn-trusteer-ppd-inbound-email.png)

-Email from Trusteer arrives in the inbound mailbox and a the provided rule

 #### The Case/incident Owner
 New cases/incidents need an owner, either an individual identified by their email address or a group name.
 Prior to running the app, the provided script **Trusteer PPD: Create Case from Email v1.0.0**, should be changed to reflect the new incident owner in your IBM SOAR platform.
 For example, to change the owner to l1@businessname.com, locate line 9 of the script: